-- To invite specialists - In your opinion, what are the battery relevant future jobs and skills needed in the battery production sector and why? - o HVT, batteries maintenance, recycling - o IT and communication skills - The jobs related to safety and quality control - o Dependent on needed production skills, not really something special - Comments and suggestions (including activities or initiatives you think would be useful for the future). - Training and qualification centres - o A second-round ref skills in certification needed in recycling activities - What really basic skills will be required in the future?
+- How do you think the webinar could have been made more effective? - There should be new sessions - To organise a series of webinars on the same topics - To invite specialists - In your opinion, what are the battery relevant future jobs and skills needed in the battery production sector and why? - HVT, batteries maintenance, recycling - IT and communication skills - The jobs related to safety and quality control - o Dependent on needed production skills, not really something special - Comments and suggestions (including activities or initiatives you think would be useful for the future). - Training and qualification centres - o A second-round ref skills in certification needed in recycling activities - What really basic skills will be required in the future?
 For example, private property heating/energy: who supplies the proper information and can assist an adequate layout and who can do the installation, i.e., physically and control units, which are usually still a disaster.
 This is the main opportunity for programs like Erasmus.